sourcegraph/about/content/blogposts/graphql/extending-the-limits-of-graphql-syrus-akbary.md

 ## Graphene (Python) Today

 Python Graphene was one of the first significant community projects to develop after the initial GraphQL announcement and is just a little over two years old now.
-Apart from the GraphQL-js reference implementation, it is the most starred GraphQL project on Github.
+Apart from the GraphQL-js reference implementation, it is the most starred GraphQL project on GitHub.
 Yes, that an imperfect metric, but it shows that there are a lot of people excited about what Graphene is doing.

 ![akbary-1](//images.contentful.com/le3mxztn6yoo/54WEsX4ry8WKIM22sOI2KG/3953c4b0af55d2d681920fbac828679a/akbary-1.png)